yh-luo/from-zero-to-source-estimates/README.md

 If you have questions or want to start a discussion, please use the Disqus comment system below [the post](https://yuhan.netlify.com/posts/from-zero-to-source-estimates/).
 If you wish to contribute or correct the contents (more than welcome!), please open an issue or create a pull request.

+## Cautions

+Be aware that this is my learning journey.
+So the materials will change based on my knowledge of MEG and [`mne-python`](https://mne.tools/stable/index.html).
+If something looks wrong, it could be wrong so please let me know!

 ## Project overview

 + `scripts`: python scripts for processing
 + `viz`: python scripts and jupyter notebooks for visulization
 + `README.md`: instructions and some notes

+## Requirements

++ Python 3.6 or higher
++ mne-python 0.20 or higher

 ## Table of Contents